ArthurBarthur/ArthursAudioBPs/README.md

 # ArthursFancyAudioBPs

 A free downloadable project full of cool audio blueprints.
-Yes, it's true!
-Made with UE 4.22.1
+Made with UE 4.22.2

 # Features
 - (NEW)Midi input/output